RadioAstronomySoftwareGroup/pyuvsim/docs/parameter_files.rst

     This yaml file provides the telescope name, location in lat/lon/alt degrees, and the `beam dictionary`.

     The beam dictionary, along with the beam IDs in the layout file, allow one to specify different beam models be used for different antennas.
 The ``beam_paths`` section of the telescope param file pairs each beam ID present in the layout with either the path to a beamfits file or a keyword specifying an existing analytic beam.
-Right now, only tophat and gaussian beams are supported.
+Right now, only uniform and gaussian beams are supported.
 If the gaussian beam is used, the ``sigma`` keyword must also be given, which specifies the beam width in radians. (see documentation of the AnalyticBeam class for details).

 Sources
 ^^^^^^^